The 2AM Test: Is Your Infrastructure Production-Ready?

 The real test of infrastructure isn't performance benchmarks.
 It's what happens when something breaks at 2AM.
 Here's the checklist that separates ready from risky.

-Scenario A: Not Ready
+Scenario A: Production-Adjacent

-- Where are the credentials?
+- Where are the database credentials?

-- How do we access the server?
+- How do we access production servers?

 - Is this related to last week's deploy?

-Scenario B: Ready
+Scenario B: Production-Ready

 The Question